 Using the Lucky Eyre together with Eyre Peninsula export operations to create efficiencies

 T-Ports specialises in innovative solutions for the export of commodities, partnering with customers and investors to use a flexible model that positions port infrastructure close to the product’s origin.

 T-Ports is looking forward to being able to offer growers in the Yorke Peninsula and Mid North regions an alternative supply chain.

 The port at Wallaroo is the logical next step in the T-Ports journey and we are at a stage now where we are seeking the next stage of approvals with the relevant state government agencies and the Copper Coast Council.

 Planning for the second port in the T-Ports network has been underway for several years and has included significant scoping studies of the coastal environment, shoreline, inland freight networks and economic feasibility to ensure the port’s long-term sustainability.

-The initial design is finalised and planning negotiations are underway with section 49 (Crown Development) approval required for the project now at an advanced stage, with support from the Copper Coast Council and Department of Planning, Transport and Infrastructure.
+The initial design is finalised and planning negotiations are underway with Crown Development status provided, with support from the Copper Coast Council and Department for Infrastructure and Transport.

 The feedback we’ve received to date has been very positive with growers looking forward to competition in the market.
 Growers appreciate the need to increase competition in the state’s supply chains which will ultimately benefit them.